rapidsai/cuspatial/cpp/doc/DEVELOPER_GUIDE.md

 cudf::table out0;
 cudf::table out1;
-std::tie(out0, out1) = cudf::return_two_outputs();
+std::tie(out0, out1) = return_two_outputs();
 ```

-Note: `std::tuple` _could_ be used if not for the fact that Cython does not support
+Note: `std::tuple` _could_ be used if not for the fact that Cython does not support `std::tuple`
-`std::tuple`.
-Therefore, libcudf APIs must use `std::pair`, and are therefore limited to return
+Therefore, libcuspatial public column-based APIs must use `std::pair`, and are therefore limited to
-only two objects of different types.
+return only two objects of different types.
 Multiple objects of the same type may be returned via a
 `std::vector<T>`.

 Alternatively, C++17